psycedelicAI/high-security-facility-concept/docs/FAQ.md

 - incident response model
 - use cases

-Det gör att konceptet är väl positionerat för vidare förädling.
+This means the concept is well positioned for further refinement.

 ---

 ## Can this be extended further?

-Ja.
+Yes.

-Naturliga nästa steg kan vara:
+Natural next steps could include:

-- fler diagram
+- more diagrams
-- access review model
+- an access review model
-- exception handling model
+- an exception handling model
-- break-glass model
+- a break-glass model
-- visitor / contractor model
+- a visitor / contractor model
 - policy refinement
 - implementation-oriented design layers